ASTUTELY · SERVICES · 07

 "We'll do SEO once we have traction."

-SEO takes 6–12 months to compound.
+SEO takes 6 to 12 months to compound.
 If you wait until you have traction, you're delaying organic growth by over a year.
 The companies ranking above you started early.
 Starting now is always better than starting later.

 Reality